|Past Tours Reviews||CLICK HERE

 Arrival at Cairo International Airport.
-A representative of the Archaeological Paths company will welcome our guests at the Cairo Airport and transport them to the luxurious 5-star Mena House hotel in Giza, situated near the pyramids.
-Mena House is one of the best hotels in Egypt.
-After the check-in process at the hotel, our guests will have time to rest.
-In the evening we will have dinner and an organizational meeting with the Archaeological Paths company's staff.
+A representative of the Archaeological Paths company will welcome our guests at the Cairo Airport and transport them to the luxurious 5-star hotel in Giza, situated near the pyramids.
+After the check-in process at the hotel, our guests will have time to rest and enjoy their dinner in the Hotel's Restaurant.
 Overnight stay at the hotel.

 Day 2 - Saqqara & the first meeting with Dr. Zahi Hawass

 In the afternoon we will return to our hotel to welcome Dr. Zahi Hawass, who will present to us the first of his lectures.
+Dr. Hawass will show us the latest and most exciting discoveries coming out of Egypt!
+His lecture will summarize 20 years of his work on the Egyptian antiquities.
+He will focus on his research, including the mysteries of Tutankhamun, the search for the grave of Queen Nefertiti, new findings in the Valley of the Kings and the search for the tombs of Cleopatra and Mark Antony.
 During the conference, there will be time for questions and discussion.
-After the Q&A time, Dr. Hawass and all our guests will take part in a special dinner in the Mena House Hotel.
+After the Q&A time, Dr. Hawass and all our guests will take part in a special dinner in the Hotel.